oscar-barlow/java-quickstart/1-basics/ReadMe.md

 Additionally, arrays may only contain objects of one type.
 A `String[]` is an array that may only contain `String`s, a `Dog[]` may only contain `Dog`s, and so on.

+### Mini-challenge
+Why does anyone bother with static typing?
+Doesn't it just tie your hands?

+Do some research and find out.

 ## Java's Data Structures

-Java has many data structures.
-While the difference between an `ArrayList` and a `LinkedList` may seem trivial at first, using them correctly will make your code easier to write and change, and probably also make your application run faster.
+Java has data structures that neither Ruby nor Javascript have, like `Set`s.
+Addtionally, many of these classes are abstract and can't or shouldn't be instantiated directly.

+You will probably come across the correct uses of each subclass in your career, and they are too numerous to be worthe time to describe here.
+For the moment, simply be aware that they exist, and they are meaningfully different from each other.
+In fact...

+### Mini-challenge

+What is the difference between an `Array`, an `ArrayList` and a `LinkedList`?
+Why might you use each one?

+## Interfaces

+concept of a 'contract'
+allows you to easily switch implementations solve multiple inheritance

 Challenge: codewars

 * If you want to know more about this, I'd suggest reading [TDD in Java with JUnit Without Using an IDE](https://medium.com/@pelensky/java-tdd-with-junit-without-using-an-ide-cd24d38adff)